AcceleratedLinux/accelerated-linux/linux/Documentation/filesystems/proc.rst

               Memory consumed by the kernel stacks of all tasks PageTables
-              Memory consumed by userspace page tables NFS_Unstable
+              Memory consumed by userspace page tables SecPageTables
+              Memory consumed by secondary page tables, this currently includes KVM mmu and IOMMU allocations on x86 and arm64.
+NFS_Unstable
               Always zero.
 Previous counted pages which had been written to the server, but has not been committed to stable storage.